-If Website-A links to Website-B, then then Website-A is vouching for Website-B and telling Google that this website is an authority on a given subject.
+If Website-A links to Website-B, then Website-A is vouching for Website-B and telling Google that this website is an authority on a given subject.
 Google’s goal is to not be gullible – quite the opposite.
 To achieve this, Google tends to not believe too many people except Google web users.

-Google looks at which websites people visit the most, interact with the best, and share the most on social.
+Google looks at which websites people visit the most, interact with the best, and shared the most on social.
 Then, these sites become trusted.
 If Website-A is a trusted site, then Website-B will receive a boost in status.